valtech-sd/super-transformer/README.md

 From the root of this project, run `npm test` to execute all the tests in the **tests** sub-directory.

-## Publishing this Package to the GitHub NPM Registry
+## Publishing this Package to the NPM Registry

-In order to publish to GitHub NPM, you must first login with:
+In order to publish to NPM, you must first login with:
 ```
-npm login --registry=https://npm.pkg.github.com --scope=@valtech-sd
+npm login

 ```
-You'll be prompted for your GitHub username and password for the Valtech-SD organization.
+You'll be prompted for username and password for npmjs.com.
+You should use the NPM user valtech-sd.